Applications for Ministerial Review – Miscarriages of Justice

 The conviction review process requires an applicant to submit a formal application form and a number of supporting documents.

-The requirements for a completed application, as well as a description of the various steps in the application process, are set out in detail on the CCRG’s website.
+The requirements for a completed application, as well as a description of the various steps in the application process, are set out in detail in the booklet, Applying for a Conviction Review.
+The booklet is available on the CCRG’s website.

 Anyone convicted of an offence under a federal law or regulation may submit an application for ministerial review.
 For example, a person who has been convicted under the Criminal Code or the Controlled Drugs and Substances Act is eligible to apply.
 Convictions for indictable and summary conviction offences are both eligible for review.
 A person found to be a dangerous offender or a long-term offender under the Criminal Code may also submit an application for ministerial review.